yangml103/finra_scraping_project/README.md

 finra_access_token = "your_access_token"

-3) Run file get_data to get the aggregate data
+3) Run file get_ats_data to get the aggregate data

-4) the aggregate data contains all the ATS data
+4) the csv file contains all the ATS data

 5) OPTIONAL sort the data using sort_csv.py

-Note: get_data.py WORKS